Frequently Asked Questions (FAQs)

 When will Phase I construction start and how long will it last?

-Phase I construction is scheduled to begin in the fall of 2017 and continue for approximately two years.
+Phase I construction began in November 2017 and will continue for approximately two years.

 What sort of impacts will construction have on Marina resources?